-Let there be balance between note-taking and listening because at the end of the day, the only thing that matters is that you are understanding the course concepts that are being taught.
+Let there be balance between note-taking and listening— because at the end of the day, the only thing that matters is that you are understanding the course concepts that are being taught.

 Find your zen – Give yourself time to adjust

-To be able to adapt and thrive in any environment, you have to be physically and mentally healthy.
+To be able to adapt and thrive in any environment, you have to be healthy, both physically and mentally.
 Take time to relax.
 Take a step back when things start to feel overwhelming.

 Find a place you can go to relax or just de-stress.
 A place where it is just you and your thoughts disconnected from the world.

 Everything needs time.
 Find your zen and be at peace.
-Don’t wear yourself out; just breathe.
+Don’t wear yourself out; and remember to breathe.